turingschool/mod-0-curriculum/session5/index.md

 <span class="vocab">Methods</span> define **behavior/actions**.
 Methods are generally verbs (action words or very short action phrases).
 Methods generally answer the question "What things can objects of this specific class do?"

-For example: "What things can students do?" or "What things can accounts do?"
+For example: "What things can Playlists do?" or "What things can Artists do?"

 Let's look at a few examples: